hamitozdemir/dot-files/.i3/README.md

-- In `$HOME/.Xdefaults` `URxvt.geometry: 400x400` to fix terminal prompt spawning in the middle of the screen.
+- ~~In `$HOME/.Xdefaults` `URxvt.geometry: 400x400` to fix terminal prompt spawning in the middle of the screen.~~
+	- This messes up floating terminal size, making it larger than the screen for some reason, so instead `clear` in `.bashrc`.
 - For [zapret](https://github.com/bol-van/zapret), [source](https://btt.community/t/zapret-kullanarak-linux-icerisinde-erisim-engelli-siteleri-kullanmak/807):
   ```bash
   # change dns to 1.1.1.1 using nmtui